im-varun/sareq/README.md

 Follow these steps to ensure a successful installation:

 1. Navigate to the [GitHub Releases](https://github.com/im-varun/sareq/releases) page of SAReq.

 2. Download the appropriate archive file for your operating system and architecture along with its corresponding `.sha256` checksum file.

 3. Verify the integrity of the downloaded archive using the SHA256 checksum provided in the `.sha256` file.

+    ```sh
+    # compute the SHA256 checksum of the downloaded archive
+    # compare it with the value in the .sha256 file

+    # to compute the SHA256 checksum on Windows
+    Get-FileHash -Algorithm SHA256 NAME_OF_DOWNLOADED_ARCHIVE.zip

+    # to compute the SHA256 checksum on Linux
+    sha256sum NAME_OF_DOWNLOADED_ARCHIVE.tar.gz

+    # to compute the SHA256 checksum on macOS
+    shasum -a 256 NAME_OF_DOWNLOADED_ARCHIVE.tar.gz
+    ```

 4. Once the checksum is verified, extract the contents of the downloaded archive to a directory of your choice.

 5. Add the directory containing the extracted `sareq` executable to your system's PATH environment variable.
 This allows you to run SAReq from any terminal window.

 6. To verify the installation, open a new terminal window and run:

     ```sh